&noscript=1 /> Carnival time on the farm in South Tyrol

 Livestock

-Farm offers: Barn visits, Experience the hay harvest
+Farm offers: Experience the hay harvest, Barn visits, Experience everyday life on the farm

 "Very good"